 - whether the allegation if proven would constitute a failure to observe the Code of Conduct for Members

 - if it would constitute such a failure, whether the allegation is to be investigated.
 This decision will be guided by the authority’s assessment criteria.
-The assessment criteria is available from the Monitoring Officer.
+The assessment criteria is set out in the Local Arrangements document above.

 - where the decision is not to investigate the allegation, the Monitoring Officer can pursue an alternative course of action such as training for the Member concerned or conciliation between the complainant and the Member

 The Monitoring Officer is required to produce a summary of their decision, and to send it to the complainant and to the Member concerned unless to do so would in the opinion of the Monitoring Officer prejudice a subsequent investigation.